· Updated July 18, 2026

 Tabata is a specific form of high-intensity interval training (HIIT) created by Japanese researcher Dr. Izumi Tabata in 1996.
 The protocol is simple: 20 seconds of all-out effort followed by 10 seconds of rest, repeated for 8 rounds.
 That's 4 minutes total.

 Dr. Tabata's original study compared moderate-intensity cardio (60 minutes) with the 4-minute protocol.
-The result: the Tabata group improved both aerobic and anaerobic capacity, while the moderate group only improved aerobic.
+The result: the Tabata group improved both aerobic and anaerobic capacity, while the moderate group improved only aerobic capacity.
 Four minutes beat sixty.

 The Tabata Protocol